deanrobin333/alx-zero_day/0x03-git/README.md

 - *Dean Robin Otsyeno - deanrobin777@gmail.com*

 ## Project Description
-- Task 0 and Task 1 done in ../0x03-git
+- Task 0 and Task 1 done in [Main Repo](../0x03-git)
-- Task 0 and Task 1 and project description is described here ../README.md
+- Task 0 and Task 1 and project description is described in this README [README](../README.md)

 ## Tasks
 #### 2